 Shackelford provides well researched detail of the interactions of these designers to explain the evolution and dissemination of the new strategic concepts.
 He has a credential page on each architect which includes their interests, published writings, career influences, golfing ability, methodology, design characteristics, best original designs,

 and a personal quote.
-He support this with a trove of original black and white photos of the holes from some of our classic golf courses to give context to their conceptual elements.
+He supports this with a trove of original black and white photos of the holes from some of our classic golf courses to give context to their conceptual elements.

 A wonderful accent to the book are the watercolor drawings of Mike Miller on the cover and at the beginning of each chapter of iconic holes from Merion, Los Angeles Country Club, Royal Country Down, Pine Valley, and Pebble Beach among others.
 The vivid renderings give the reader a surreal feeling for the character and design of these classic courses.